Rob-Framework/Client/documentation/hardware.md

 This servo driver board is an PWM/servo expansion board for the Raspberry Pi.
-Use PCA9685 chip, which expands up to 16 channels and supports 12-bit resolution for each channel. using an I2C interface.
+Use PCA9685 chip, which expands up to 16 channels and supports 12-bit resolution for each channel, using an I2C interface.
 This board also integrates a 5V regulator with up to 3A of output. current, can be powered from the battery through the VIN terminal.
 It could be used for Robot applications.